fncbook/fnc/book/nonlineqn/quasinewton.md

     where $t$ represents time.

     **(a)** ✍ Write out a $2\times 2$ nonlinear system of equations that describes an intersection of these orbits.
-(Note: An intersection is not the same as a collision---they don't have to occupy the same point at the same time.)
+(Note: An intersection is not the same as a collision—they don't have to occupy the same point at the same time.)

     **(b)** ⌨ Use {ref}`function-levenberg` to find all of the unique intersections.